 The OWC system is responsible for the modulation while the lighting system provides a dimming level which is processed in a control unit being independent of the OWC system.
 The control unit can set both, the bias and the modulation index to achieve the required dimming level and to avoid clipping.
 Finally, the bias and the modulation are added, as shown in Figure 7.

-In this way, the receiver does not even need to know the dimming level for decoding the data from the compound signal received after the PD, and if needed, the transmitter is free to set the dimming level independent of the receiver.
-Accordingly, there is no need for signalling fields telling the receiver the dimming level used at the transmitter, or an accordingly used parameter setting of the modulation scheme.
+In this way, the receiver does not need to know the dimming level for decoding the data from the compound signal received after the PD, and if needed, the transmitter is free to set the dimming level independent of the receiver.
+Accordingly, there is no need for signaling fields telling the receiver the dimming level used at the transmitter, or an accordingly used parameter setting of the modulation scheme.

 Figure 7 Dimming control through modulation index and DC bias